AyushTmg/MySQL-Commands/README.md

     SELECT category, SUM(price) AS total_price FROM sales GROUP BY category;

+### To Add Foregin Key In Table
+In this query we have created a table Orders which has foreign key as user_id which references the user_id column for the Users Table

+    CREATE TABLE Orders (
+        order_id INT PRIMARY KEY,
+        user_id INT,  -- Foreign Key referring to Users table order_date DATE,
+        total_amount DECIMAL(10,2),
+        FOREIGN KEY (user_id) REFERENCES Users(user_id)  -- FK Constraint
+    );

 ### Store Procedure in SQL
 A Stored Procedure is a set of SQL statements that are saved in the database and can be executed whenever needed. its like a function in programming